 - 1. Log in to the CLI of the appliance that hosts the demo Engine. - 2.
-Edit the configuration file of the Engine that is found in tag to static\time:
+Edit the configuration file of the Engine that is found in sudo systemctl restart nxengine@1

-'''

-/var/nexthink/engine/01/etc/nxengine.xml and set the mode
+/var/nexthink/engine/01/etc/nxengine.xml and set the mode tag to static_time:

-'''